 Linslade in Buckinghamshire has a long-time association with the family.
-"This place in the reign of Henry III. belonged to William de Beauchamp, to whom, in 1251, that monarch granted the privilege of a market on Thursday, and a fair on Lady-day to continue for eight days."
+"This place in the reign of Henry III. belonged to William de Beauchamp [(d.
+1260)], to whom, in 1251, that monarch granted the privilege of a market on Thursday, and a fair on Lady-day to continue for eight days."

 Roothing-Beauchamp, a parish, in the union and hundred of Ongar, S. division of the county of Essex " takes the affix to its name from William Beauchamp, proprietor of the manor in 1262."

 Another branch was found at early times in the parish of Shrawley in Worcestershire.
 "This place belonged to Ralph de Todeni, who was standardbearer to William at the battle of Hastings, and whose family held the lands till the time of Edward II., when they passed to the family of Guy Beauchamp, Earl of Warwick."

 Also in Worcestershire, a branch of the family was found at Bengeworth.
 "The manor [of Bengeworth] anciently belonged to the Beauchamp family, whose baronial castle, situated near the bridge, was in the twelfth century destroyed by William d'Anville, abbot of Evesham, in retaliation for depredations committed by the owner on his monastery."

 Early History of the Beecken family

-Another 139 words (10 lines of text) covering the years 1369, 1338, 1401, 1343, 1411, 1392, 1445, 1592 and 1655 are included under the topic Early Beecken History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beecken research.
+Another 69 words (5 lines of text) covering the years 1369, 1338, 1401, 1343, 1411, 1392, 1445, 1592 and 1655 are included under the topic Early Beecken History in all our PDF Extended History products and printed products wherever possible.

 Beecken Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Beauchamp, Beauchamps, Beacham, Beecham and others.

 Early Notables of the Beecken family (pre 1700)

-Another 77 words (6 lines of text) are included under the topic Early Beecken Notables in all our PDF Extended History products and printed products wherever possible.
+Another 64 words (5 lines of text) are included under the topic Early Beecken Notables in all our PDF Extended History products and printed products wherever possible.